What to Consider When Buying a Recliner Sofa

 Give the seating a thorough trial.
 This is not the time to sit neatly as if you're at an interview.
 Slouch, slump, and lay down if that's how you use your furniture at home.
 The salesman isn't going to object if there's a chance of a deal.

 The sofas we found passed the comfort test.
-Because they were roughly half the price the other sofas, including the uncomfortable non-reclining pieces, we took the plunge and bought them.
+As they were roughly half the price the of other sofas, including non-reclining pieces, we took the plunge and bought them.
 It's worth considering all of your options when buying a sofa.
 You never know where a bargain may appear.